glpi-project/doc-install/source/timezones.rst

 Grant access
 ------------

+.. versionremoved:: 10.0.20
+    Granting access to the ``mysql.time_zone_name`` is no longer required to support timezones usage.

 .. warning::

    Be carefull not to give your GLPI database user too large access.
 System tables should **never** grant access to app users.